2/ The Hierarchies Proposed by Intuitionism

 5.

-, considered as an order of ranks among the system of qualities of non-formal values
+He nonetheless agrees to define the 'value-modalities', understood as an order of ranks among the system of qualities of non-formal values

 1. Monologion, ch.4

-2. The Imperative of responsibility
+2. The Imperative of Responsibility, PV 154

 4. Ibid.